 Welwyn Garden City

-I am a UKCP accredited Integrative Psychotherapist.
+I am a UKCP accredited Integrative Counsellor and Psychotherapist.
 I also have specialist training and experience in trauma and post-traumatic stress disorder (PTSD).
 Being integrative means that I acknowledge and value the uniqueness of each person as no one single approach can suit every person.
 Hence, in my work I will combine different techniques and theoretical approaches according to the client’s unique needs.
 In my approach the client is involved in decisions about the process of therapy.

 We can all find ourselves sometimes worried and confused about situations, issues or relationships that can lead us to feeling overwhelmed, suffering from anxiety and depression, lacking motivation or not knowing what to do.
 Sometimes in our lives we may have also lived traumatic experiences that may have left us feeling shaken, even years after the event, finding it difficult to move on.
 It is not always easy to talk to close ones about certain things and taking that first step can be quite difficult.
 I offer a confidential and non-judgmental space where you can talk about and explore things that are important to you within a helping relationship.